 - Pauses in your breathing during sleep

-Your doctor will perform some tests if he suspects you have central sleep apnea.
-This will include a physical exam, a medical history, and a sleep journal.
-He may also recommend an overnight sleep study called a polysomnogram.
-This kind of test is performed in a sleep lab under the strict supervision of a trained technologist.
+Your doctor will perform some tests if he suspects central sleep apnea.
+This will include a physical exam, medical history, and a sleep journal.
+He may recommend an overnight sleep study called a polysomnogram.
+This test is performed in a sleep lab under the strict supervision of a trained technologist.

-During the test, you will be subjected to electronic monitoring of your body functions:
+During the test you will be subjected to electronic monitoring of your: